 - Followers: Contribute support and momentum

 - Bystanders: Offer a fresh, outsider perspective

-Each persona serves a key purpose:
+Each role serves a key purpose:

 - Without movers, things never get started.

 - Without opposers, energy is spent on the wrong things.

 - Without bystanders, people lose sight of the big picture.

 While some of us gravitate naturally towards roles, it's important to be able to play all four.

 Depending on the moment, you may need to shift in order to bring the group back into balance.

 I think this framework can be extended to many settings.